welteki/docs.actuated.dev/docs/expose-agent.md

     --upstream http://127.0.0.1:8081
 ```

-For two or more Actuated Hosts:
+For two or more Actuated Servers:

 ```bash
 export AGENT_DOMAIN1=agent1.example.com